robalyx/rotector/README.md

 Another significant factor is the **cost of AI processing** as AI analysis still represents a large portion of operational expenses.
 Despite evaluating other alternatives, **Gemini 2.0 Flash** currently offers the best price-to-performance ratio for our specific use case, making it the most practical choice for sustainable operation.

-With additional proxies or an alternative method to get past rate limits, we could potentially achieve **10 times more users scanned per hour** with the current VPS resources.
-This significant scaling potential exists within Rotector's performant architecture, but remains limited by these constraints.
+With additional proxies or an alternative method to get past rate limits, we could potentially achieve **10 times more users scanned per hour** with the current VPS resourcesdue to Rotector's performant architecture, but remains limited by these constraints.

 ## 🛠️ Community Tools